SHARP-Q: Spectral Hessian Alignment and Rectification for Post-training Quantization

 Abstract

 Post-training quantization (PTQ) suffers from severe accuracy degradation in ultra-low-bit regimes.
 To address this challenge, we propose SHARP-Q, a unified framework grounded in Information Geometry that aligns the quantization objective with the intrinsic Fisher geometry.
 Following a "Rectify-then-Approximate" strategy, SHARP-Q first preconditions the optimization landscape via Hessian-Aware Rectification (HAR) and subsequently approximates the rectified Fisher Information Matrix through Dynamic Fisher-Subspace Compensation (DFSC).
-Our findings reveal a pivotal insight: precise geometric alignment enables hardware-friendly uniform quantizers to consistently outperform specialized non-uniform designs.
-Extensive experiments across representative Vision Transformer and convolutional architectures confirm that SHARP-Q establishes new state-of-the-art results, achieving substantial accuracy gains in the challenging W2A2 and W3A3 settings.
-Code is available in the supplementary material.
+Our empirical evaluations reveal a pivotal insight: precise geometric alignment enables hardware-friendly uniform quantizers to outperform specialized non-uniform designs.
+Extensive experiments across representative convolutional networks, Vision Transformers, and State Space Models confirm that SHARP-Q establishes new state-of-the-art results, achieving substantial accuracy gains in the challenging W2A2 and W3A3 settings.